JavascriptDon/Astro-Blog/src/pages/blog/enable-dark-mode-for-your-astro-website-via-css-variables.md

 <h2 style="font-size: 1.875rem; margin-top: 1rem; margin-bottom: 1rem;">JavaScript</h2>

 <p style="font-size: 1.15rem; margin-top: 1rem; margin-bottom: 1rem;">In JavaScript, local storage is an object that is part of the window object, so we can directly access it and try to find an item that is stored inside.
-We use the getItem function and pass in the property we want to find inside of our `ThemeChange.astro` component. </p>
+We use the getItem function and pass in the property we want to find inside of our <b>ThemeChange.astro</b> component. </p>

 ```
 <script>